Bausch + Lomb to list in U.S. and Canada, discloses revenue jump

 Jan 13 (Reuters) - Eye-care products maker Bausch + Lomb Corp on Thursday filed to go public in the United States and Canada through an initial public offering and disclosed a jump in sales for the first time.

 The company said its revenue rose to $2.76 billion in the nine months ended Sept.
-30 last year from $2.47 billion in the same period a year earlier.
+30 last year from $2.47 billion in the same period a year earlier, it said in a filing.

+It seeks to sell up to $100 million worth of shares, a placeholder amount used to calculate filing fees, and aims to use the amount to further expand its business.

 The 169-year-old company that started as a small optical goods shop in New York in 1853 currently supplies branded and generic pharmaceuticals, contact lenses and lens care products to 150 million people in more than 90 countries.